-The Presbytery of the James has approved a limited amount of funds to be allocated each year to smaller congregations (with 100 or less in average Sunday attendance) to assist them in meeting urgent or emergent financial needs.
-The Small Church Ministry has been delegated the task of reviewing the applications and then evaluating whether the request meets the relevant criteria and, if so, deciding the size of the grant.
+The Presbytery of the James has a limited annual budget to assist smaller congregations in the presbytery with urgent or emergent financial needs.
+The Small Church Ministry reviews the applications and evaluates whether the request meets the relevant criteria and, if so, determines the size of the grant.
+Eligible churches are those with 100 or fewer people in average Sunday attendance.

 Both urgent and emergent requests must represent costs that a congregation could not cover itself without financial hardship.
 Ordinarily, congregations will be expected to bear a portion of the project expenses themselves.